-This project will connect 10 people in recovery from substance use issues with cultural venues, creative professionals and artists from Greater Manchester.
-Sounds at the Edges will support social re-integration, increased employability and promote wellbeing through high quality hands-on learning and engagement with contemporary art.
+This project connected 10 people in recovery from substance use issues with cultural venues, creative professionals and artists from Greater Manchester.
+Sounds at the Edges supported social re-integration, increased employability and promoted wellbeing through high quality hands-on learning and engagement with contemporary art.

-The project aims to facilitate face to face learning in professional environments.
-The programme is designed to adhere to all current Covid-19 restrictions and will continue to develop as the situation evolves.
-Please be aware that the project may be subject to changes as a result.
+The project facilitated face to face learning in professional environments.
+The programme was designed to adhere to Covid-19 restrictions and continued to develop as the situation evolved.

 Recovery is a process of transformation that reconfigures a person’s identity.
 Working with the transformative qualities of materials can parallel this process.
-We will use creative thinking together with art making, to explore your recovery journey.
-Utilising the visual arts as a tool for health and wellbeing we seek to open-up new ways of knowing and understanding recovery.
+We used creative thinking together with art making, to explore participants' recovery journeys.
+Utilising the visual arts as a tool for health and wellbeing, we seek to open-up new ways of knowing and understanding recovery.

-A unique and innovative series of creative experiences and events will offer opportunity for practical learning and cultural engagement.
-A series of artist-led workshops will re-evaluate ‘self’ through everyday materials and objects, exploring achievable processes and transforming them from the mundane and ordinary to intriguing and thoughtfully provoking artworks.
-Together we will work with a film maker to capture our experiences and reflect on the journey of the project.
+A unique and innovative series of creative experiences and events offered opportunity for practical learning and cultural engagement.
+A series of artist-led workshops re-evaluated ‘self’ through everyday materials and objects, exploring achievable processes and transforming them from the mundane and ordinary to intriguing and thoughtfully provoking artworks.
+Together we worked with a film maker to capture our experiences and reflect on the journey of the project.

-Our volunteer co-ordinator will introduce and explore the idea of self-reliant groups as a post-project way for participants to continue their creative journeys, and at a final celebratory event, designer/maker Joe Hartley will lead a co-production clay workshop followed by a screening of a film we make together.
+Our volunteer co-ordinator introduced and explored the idea of self-reliant groups as a post-project way for participants to continue their creative journeys, and at a final celebratory event, designer/maker Joe Hartley led a co-production clay workshop followed by a screening of a film we made together.

-Artists involved in the project and details of their workshops are as follows:
+Artists involved in the project and details of their workshops:

-Ben Green: Ben’s workshops will be focussed around themes of identity, judgement and what we choose to conceal or disclose about ourselves.
-The process will lead to intimate portraits, by filmmaker Ben, which are both visibly and emotionally moving.
-You will be encouraged to generate your own content and contributions to the project film, developing your visual and reflective skills and gaining insight into the filmmaking process.
+Ben Green: Ben’s workshops focused around themes of identity, judgement and what we choose to conceal or disclose about ourselves.
+The process led to intimate portraits, by filmmaker Ben, which are both visibly and emotionally moving.
+Participants were encouraged to generate their own content and contributions to the project film, developing their visual and reflective skills and gaining insight into the filmmaking process.

-Claire Tindale: At Claire’s workshop, mindful process and an intimate experience with a tactile material will create a meditative space for a community bonded through shared experience.
-You will use needle felting, a process that converts loose wool into a solid form, through repetitive action, creating a house in sculptural form.
+Claire Tindale: Claire’s mindful process and intimate experience with tactile materials created a meditative space for a community bonded through shared experience.
+Activities included needle felting, a process that converts loose wool into a solid form, through repetitive action, creating a house in sculptural form.

-Oliver East: Oliver’s workshop will ask you to engage with an in-depth visual enquiry of your immediate environment.
-Through processes of building and reframing, you will explore how to reimagine the view of your own background.
-Working with cardboard to create structures, you will study and work with the architectural features, colours and perspectives in your landscape, and record the process through photography.
+Oliver East: Oliver asked participants to engage with an in-depth visual enquiry of their immediate environment.
+Through processes of building and reframing, they explored how to reimagine the view of your own background.
+Working with cardboard to create structures, they studied and worked with the architectural features, colours and perspectives in their landscapes, recording the process through photography.

-James Ackerley: James’ workshop reflects the desire to shine light on shared experiences, whilst also recognising the value of material making and practical skill to mental wellbeing.
-You will engage with simple woodworking and construction methods to create your own individual fully working light.
-Key themes are material reuse, finding purpose in things that would often be discarded and learning principals that can be applied in other areas of life such as DIY projects and home repairs.
+James Ackerley: James’ workshop reflected the desire to shine light on shared experiences, whilst also recognising the value of material making and practical skills to mental wellbeing.
+Participants engaged with simple woodworking and construction methods to create their own individual, working light.
+Key themes included material reuse, finding purpose in things that would often be discarded and learning principals that can be applied in other areas of life such as DIY projects and home repairs.

-Freya Goodwin: Freya’s workshop reflects the desire to share stories through making and stitch, recognising individual creative voices whilst acknowledging these unique elements have strength and impact together in one unified artwork.
-Inspired by notions of domestic objects and quilt making, this workshop will include ‘tile’ production using textiles, carpet and simple applique techniques, to create individual outcomes which have the potential to be curated as a whole.
+Freya Goodwin: Freya’s workshop reflected the desire to share stories through making and stitch, recognising individual creative voices whilst acknowledging these unique elements have strength and impact together in one unified artwork.
+Inspired by notions of domestic objects and quilt making, this workshop included ‘tile’ production using textiles, carpet and simple appliqué techniques, to create individual outcomes which have the potential to be curated as a whole.

 When & Where?

-Workshops will take place at Hope Mill Theatre, Manchester starting on Wednesday 7 April and running on Wednesday mornings until 26 May 2021.
+Workshops took place at Hope Mill Theatre, Manchester, from 7 April on Wednesday mornings until 26 May 2021.